Simple Sustainable Sovereign

 My husband and I fell in love the summer after I turned 15.
 After several years of growth and development in our personal lives and our relationship, we were married on August 29, 2021 at 20 & 21 years of age.

 We spent the first year of our marriage living in Santa Barbara, California while my husband finished his bachelor’s degree at UCSB and I worked in the service industry.
-From there we moved back to our hometown of Tahoe for one more summer off together before we started “real life”.
+From there we returned to our hometown of Tahoe for one more summer off together before we started “real life”.
 In fall of 2022 he began a job that brought us to Sacramento, California.
 One year later we were relocated once again to Salem, Oregon, where we currently make our home.

 I had developed an interest in homemaking skills such as cooking, baking, and housekeeping as a pre-teen in home economics.
 In my teenage years I began experimenting with ferments such as sauerkraut, kombucha, and sourdough.
 In the years since, my interest has only deepened and my skills and knowledge of these topics have expanded.

-In my late teens, I was awakened to the excess of waste that we create as consumers, which compelled me to become hyper conscious of my habits, attempting to create as little waste as possible.
+In my late teens, I was awakened to the excess of waste that we create as consumers, which compelled me to become conscious of my habits, attempting to create as little waste as possible.
 This coincided with my discovery of minimalism.
 My perspective of what was truly important in life began to shift away from the material world and focus more intently on the things that cannot be bought.

 When we got married, it was the first time my husband and I had lived outside of our parents’ homes.
 This brought many changes, including our decision to drastically reset our eating patterns by committing to eating as healthfully and homemade as possible; partly out of motivation to better ourselves and partly out of frugality.
 Since then, we’ve only continued to go deeper down the path of ancestral nourishment.